jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/ESPM.rst

-The circuit board (ESPM) inside the arm manages all the low power signals for the Si PSMs and ECMs: encoders, magnetic potentiometers, buttons, instrument Id, LEDs.
+The circuit board (ESPM) inside the arm manages all the low power signals for the Si PSMs and ECMs: encoders, magnetic potentiometers, buttons, instrument Id, LEDs...

 By default, it communicates with the core controller using a proprietary protocol over LVDS.
-JHU, in collaboration with Intuitive Surgical, developed a closed-source FPGA firmware that relies an open protocol.
-The firmware is publicly available in a binary image only, its source is and will remain private.
+JHU, in collaboration with Intuitive Surgical, developed a closed-source FPGA firmware for the ESPM that relies on an open protocol.
+The firmware is publicly available in a binary image only, its source is not open source.

 The ESPM programmer acts as an alternative boot loader and re-programs the arm every time it powers up.
-The dVRK specific firmware is not persistent and the arm will revert to the original firmware after a power cycle if the ESPM programmer is removed or de-activated (using switch on ESPM programmer).
-The ESPM programmer uses an SD card so we can easily upgrade the dVRK firmware.
+The dVRK specific firmware is not persistent.
+The arm will revert to the original firmware after a power cycle if the ESPM programmer is removed or de-activated (using switch on ESPM programmer).
+The ESPM programmer uses an SD card so one can easily upgrade the dVRK firmware.

 Installation
 ************

-You first need to make sure the arm is not power.
+You first need to make sure the arm is not powered.

 Then remove the plastic cover on the robot arm.
 You will need an imperial allen wrench to remove the single bolt holding the cover.